egmnklc/social-app/Reactivities/Notes/project_notes.md

 > : It allows for direct key, and if existent, value pair operations effectively.
 >
 > Used in the project for cleaner code.

+## Routing
+> 1. Why do we need a router?
+> - SPAs (Single Page Applications) need routers, simply because we don't transition between pages but components.
+We only have index.html now.
+As apps get more complex, a need for routing emerges.
+To handle that, React-router is a fit choice.
+> 2. React-router
+> 3. React Router APIs
+> - APIs are made extremely simple.
+We start off with a `BrowserRouter` and surround our app with it.
+Inside the app, we use `Route components` which get replaced with the components that we want to load when a particular route is navigated to. `Link` (adding a link to a button), `NavLink`(makes a button active when a link is clicked on) and `Redirect` (redirecting the user) take place of tags in our app as well.
+>   - NavLink puts additional styling to the component it's used on and is pereferable in NavBars as it adds a highligting.
+Link on the other hand simply allows navigation between components with no additional styling.
+### React Router Hooks
+> Allows hooking into the router state to get various pieces of information.
+> - ___useHistory___ Keeps track of users current location or browser's location
+> - ___useLocation___ Where user is currently at
+> - ___useParams___ If there are route parameters, say have an activity we want to fetch with the ID of the activity from the route, we use params.
+> - ___useRouteMatch___
+>
+> 4. History Object
+> - Keeps track of the current location and whenever we move location, we push a new route into the `History Object`.
+Whilst we're inside the context of our React app and inside the Browser Router, then our components are going to rerender when there's a change detected and the component we're looking at will be replaced by another component.
 ---